 While I know some might rack up quite a bit of these “incidental” fees, I personally do not come close to spending $200/year on these fees.
 Last week I went ahead and purchased two American Airline gift cards with my Amex and have already been reimbursed by these purchases.
 I followed the success others had via this FlyerTalk thread.
 Amex states that gift card purchases do not count towards incidental fees, so your success may vary.
 I suggest just taking a look at the most recent stories on the FlyerTalk thread.

-So ultimately, even though I’ve had the card less than a year, I’ve been able to get the $200 airline credit twice – once in 2013 and once in 2014.
+So ultimately, even though I had the card less than a year, I’ve been able to get the $200 airline credit twice – once in 2013 and once in 2014.
 When I personally had the card it came with a $450 annual fee, so although I spent $450, I earned $400 back in statement credits (in total I’ve purchased $400 in American Airline gift cards), 100,000 bonus points, and reimbursed Global Entry that will give you access upon approval for 5 years.
-The card annual fee increased to $550 on March 30, 2017.
+Now, however, the annual fee is $550 per year.

 Here is a quick recap of what has worked in the past (based on people’s personal success story on FlyerTalk as well as my personal success).